guli1918/Newsletter-signing-form/README.md

 Newsletter signing form powered by express.js and mailchimp.

+# To do before run:
+Sign up to Mailchimp to get personal API key.
+Install express by: npm i express
-#Modify API ID and API KEY on line 41 and 45 accordingly.
+Modify API ID and API KEY on line 41 and 45 accordingly.

+# Run:

+node app.js